-Trump Wants Citizenship Data Released But States Haven't Asked Census For It
+Trump Wants Citizenship Data Released But States Haven't Asked Census For That

 After its failed attempt to add a citizenship question to the 2020 census, the Trump administration has forged ahead with ordering the Census Bureau to use government records to produce data about the U.S. citizenship status of every person living in the country.